xiaabdfe/bdfepush/docs/reroll-3.md

 ***

 ## ![Picture](https://caelum.s-ul.eu/flist/7jW4Q2pz.png)
-**BP** Books are very excellent party supports that allow party to use more specials.
+**BP Recovery** Books are very excellent party supports that allow party to use more specials.
 Since they give BP back to you too, they are easy to use.

 Name | Description
 ---|---